How To Treat C-Section Scars Effectively?

 C-Section Scar Treatment

-- Steroid injection – Mainly used on aggressive scars (large keloid scars) Steroids helps to reduce the inflammation, size and color of the scar.
-It can be used even during the incision time to reduce post scarring.
+- Steroid Injection – Mainly used on aggressive scars (large keloid scars) Steroids helps to reduce the inflammation, size, and color of the scar.
+It can be used even during the incision time to reduce post-scarring.
 You can also ask for the injection immediately post C-section surgery.

-- Scar revision – The doctor will simply remove the scar tissues and the skin around the scar with precision and then suture the new wound, leaving a less visible scar.
+- Scar Revision – The doctor will simply remove the scar tissues and the skin around the scar with precision and then suture the new wound, leaving a less visible scar.
 This type of treatment is performed 6 months after C-section surgery.
 It works very well on keloid and hypertrophic scars.

-- Tummy tuck – Now if you have loose skin on your abdomen region along with a C-section scar, then tummy tuck will be worth considering.
+- Tummy Tuck – Now if you have loose skin on your abdomen region along with a C-section scar, then tummy tuck will be worth considering.
 The surgeon will cut the extra fat and skin which will also include the scar and carefully stitch the incision.
 Not the best option for those who have a small C-section scar as the tummy tuck scar will be longer.

 How To Prevent Keloid Scar After C-Section?

-- Silicone products – Research shows that silicone sheets, creams and gels can soften the scar tissue and flatten the raised appearance.
+- Silicone Products – Research shows that silicone sheets, creams, and gels can soften the scar tissue and flatten the raised appearance.
 Ask your dermatologist for such products especially if you are prone to hypertrophic and keloid scars.

-Don’t let you’re C-section scars ruin your looks.
+Don’t let your C-section scars ruin your looks.
 There are plenty of options available for treating the scars caused by C-section surgery.
 Enjoy your new phase of life without worrying about the unsightly scars!